ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

-There are a couple of scenarios where a host (bare metal or VM) loses connection to the storage however briefly and as a result, the host considers that storage read-only to avoid data corruption.
+In a couple of scenarios a host (bare metal or VM) might lose connection to the storage however briefly and as a result, the host considers that storage read-only to avoid data corruption.
 Most of the time the loss of connectivity is network-related but the status of the storage remains read-only from the host's perspective even when the network connection is restored.
 A restart of the host solves the read-only state issue.

 This issue can be observed with hosts that have incorrect MPIO settings.
 When MPIO is not configured correctly, the host loses connection to the storage, and might not be able to reconnect to the storage when the connectivity issue is resolved.